-Pioneer Hall features 40 one-bedroom apartments for married students, four of which are designed for accessibility.
-Priority for assignment in Pioneer Hall is for students over the age of 21 that are married.
+Pioneer Hall features 40 one-bedroom apartments for students, four of which are designed for accessibility.
 Pioneer apartments are unfurnished except for stove, refrigerator, and drapes.
+Amenities include cardlock access to the building and coin operated laundry facilities.

 Cyril Moore Science Center